The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 8 hours, 291 bridges, 91 tunnels, the full Swiss Alps

-The Glacier Express runs from Zermatt (at the foot of the Matterhorn) to St Moritz across the heart of the Swiss Alps — eight hours of continuous mountain scenery through the Oberalp Pass, the Rhine Gorge, and the Landwasser Viaduct.
-Excellence Class provides a premium experience — individual seats with panoramic windows, a five-course meal, and dedicated service.
-This is not an overnight luxury train in the VSOE sense; it is the most spectacular day trip in European rail travel.
-The accessibility is its strength: no multi-night commitment, no formal dress code, no booking six months ahead.
+The Glacier Express runs from Zermatt, at the foot of the Matterhorn, to St Moritz across the heart of the Swiss Alps — roughly eight hours of continuous mountain scenery through the Oberalp Pass, the Rhine Gorge and over the Landwasser Viaduct.
+Excellence Class adds a guaranteed window seat, panoramic glazing, a five-course meal and dedicated service.
+This is not an overnight train in the VSOE sense; it is the most spectacular day trip in European rail travel.

 The honest caveat